 The surprising discovery after doing the math is that 1×1 parts carry a significant premium on BrickLink, but there isn’t a huge price-per-stud difference across the rest of the range of 1×2 to 1×8 parts.
 (I suspect the popularity of 1×1 parts in creating mosaics is the main cause for this price inflation.)

-It was also interesting to see that the same size brick and plate cost about the same on BrickLink, even though you need three times as many plates to make a similarly sized wall!
+In the 2022 analysis, I noticed that the same size brick and plate cost about the same on BrickLink, even though you need three times as many plates to make a similarly sized wall!
 This is less true in the 2023 analysis, with plates going down in price across the board, and the larger sized bricks going up in price.

 While saving money is one of the primary motivations in participating in LUGBULK, it may make sense to include a relatively inexpensive part on your order if you need a very large quantity of that part to build a MOC.
 For example, there might not be a single BrickLink seller who has the part in the quantities you need.
 (It doesn’t really matter if the savings via LUGBULK is modest compared to the average BrickLink price if LUGBULK is the only practical way to get it in large quantities!)

 Another reason to include less expensive but useful parts in your order is to help meet the minimum purchase requirements.
 If your LUG is pretty small, you might not be able to hit the minimum purchase requirements if all 85 of the parts the group selects are specialty parts and nobody needs them in large quantities.

 While I haven’t done the analysis to highlight elements which are hard to find in large quantities, it is easy enough to find an element that you want on BrickLink, then use the “Minimum Qty” filter to see where you can buy it in large quantities.
 You may decide to buy from a few sellers to get enough of the same part (or save money)—just don’t forget to consider shipping costs!